How to Select Adult Protective Underwear & Pull-Ons

-Pull-up style underwear and adult diapers are two of the most popular types of incontinence products.
-Both styles have benefits and are designed for varying levels of absorbency and comfort to suit a wide range of comfort preferences, protection/absorbency needs, mobility levels and style specifications.
-According to The Simon Foundation, there are 'many outstanding retailers and manufacturers who offer excellent customer service, a wide range of incontinence products and accessories..."
+Pull-up style underwear and adult diapers with tabs are two of the most popular types of incontinence products on the market today.
+Both styles have benefits and are designed for varying levels of absorbency and sizes to suit a wide range of comfort preferences, protection needs, mobility levels and style specifications.

 Both styles can be used to manage moderate to heavy incontinence.
-The primary difference between adult diapers with tabs and pull-ons are the side seams.
+The primary difference between disposable adult underwear and diapers with tabs are the side seams.
 While both can be removed without taking off a person's pants, only tab-style briefs can be put on in this fashion because they feature fastenable tabs on the sides.

-Adult diapers with tabs are usually worn by individuals with limited mobility and those who have caregivers.
-It is easier for family caregivers to change loved ones with this style of diaper because clothes do not have to be removed when the diaper is changed.
 Pull-ons, designed to be worn like underwear, are ideal for individuals who are more active and want a product that is easier to change, less bulky, more discreet and quieter.
-Pull-up style underwear also offer a breathable exterior and secure leg openings that offer more freedom than other incontinence products.
+Adult pull-up style underwear also offer a breathable exterior and secure leg openings that provide more freedom than other incontinence products.

 Pull-ons typically feature a comfortable, form-fitting elastic waistband, similar to regular underwear.
-They are also often specially designed to suit the unique anatomy of men and women, which offers a more comfortable fit for each gender.
 Although adult diapers are usually featured on overnight incontinence lists, there are some pull-ons that can offer protection for up to 8 hours, like NorthShore's GoSupreme Underwear.
-Common pull-on features include:
+Common features of adult pull-on incontinence underwear include: